wp-plugins/easy-post-view-counter/readme.txt

 == Change Log ==

-= Version 1.2 =
-Fixed the sorting.
-Fixed view counter for old posts.

 = Version 1.1 =
 Made it possible to sort post be views.

 = Version 1.0 =
 First released version

-== Thumbs Up ==

-If you like this plugin, please rate it at http://wordpress.org/support/view/plugin-reviews/easy-post-view-counter